“This nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident, that all men are created equal.'”

 Martin Luther King, Jr. was a Baptist minister and equal rights activist who was the most visible spokesperson and leader of the American Civil Rights Movement from the mid-1950s until his assassination in 1968.
 He is best known for advancing Civil Rights through nonviolence and civil disobedience, inspired by his Christian beliefs and nonviolent activism.

-King sought equality and human rights for African Americans, as well as helping the poor and others who were victims of injustice through peaceful protest.
+King sought equality and human rights for African Americans, as well as helping people experiencing poverty and others who were victims of injustice through peaceful protest.
 He was the driving force behind important events such as the 1955 Montgomery Bus Boycott and the 1963 March on Washington, which helped bring about new legislation such as the Civil Rights Act and the Voting Rights Act.
 King was awarded the Nobel Peace Prize in 1964 and is remembered each year on Martin Luther King, Jr. Day, a U.S. federal holiday since 1986.

 Martin Luther King, Jr. was born on January 15, 1929, in Atlanta, Georgia, to Martin Luther King Sr., a pastor, and Alberta Williams King, a former schoolteacher.
 Coming from a long line of Baptist ministers, he spent his boyhood in a home in the city’s Sweet Auburn neighborhood that his parents shared with his maternal grandparents.
 This area was one of the country’s most prominent and prosperous African American neighborhoods.

 His grandfather, the Reverend Adam Daniel Williams, began the family’s long tenure as pastors of the Ebenezer Baptist Church in Atlanta, serving from 1914 to 1931.
-Afterward, his father served the church for the next four decades with Martin Luther, Jr acting as co-pastor in the 1960s.
+Afterward, his father served the church for the next four decades, with Martin Luther, Jr acting as co-pastor in the 1960s.

 King attended segregated public schools where he excelled and graduated from high school at the age of 15.
 In 1944, he was admitted to Morehouse College, where both his father and maternal grandfather attended, and he studied medicine and law.
 After graduating in 1948, he attended the Crozer Theological Seminary in Chester, Pennsylvania, for three years.
 He was elected president of a predominantly white senior class and was awarded a Bachelor of Divinity degree in 1951.

 In 1957, Dr. King founded the Southern Christian Leadership Conference (SCLC), another organization that promoted the civil rights movement.
 He then moved his family back to his hometown of Atlanta, Georgia, where he joined his father as co-pastor of the Ebenezer Baptist Church.
-However, he also continued to organize nonviolent protests against the unequal treatment of African-American people.
+However, he also continued to organize nonviolent protests against the unequal treatment of African American people.

 In September 1958, while King was signing books in a Harlem, New York department store, he was stabbed in the chest by Izola Ware Curry.
 King survived to use the attempted assassination to reinforce his dedication to nonviolence:

-“The experience of these last few days has deepened my faith in the relevance of the spirit of nonviolence if necessary social change is peacefully to take place.”
+“The experience of these last few days has deepened my faith in the relevance of the spirit of nonviolence if necessary, social change is peacefully to take place.”

 As the spokesman of the SCLC, King traveled over six million miles and spoke over 1,500 times in the next decade.
 During this time, he planned drives to register Black voters, conferred with President John F. Kennedy, campaigned for President Lyndon B. Johnson, was arrested more than 20 times, was assaulted at least four times, and was awarded five honorary degrees.